meilisearch/documentation/reference/api/settings.md

 #### Body

-An array that contain ranking rules sorted by order of importance.
+An array that contains ranking rules in order of importance.

-To add your own ranking rule, you have to communicate an attribute followed by a colon (`:`) and either `asc` for ascending order or `desc` for descending order.
+To create a custom ranking rule, give an attribute followed by a colon (`:`) and either `asc` for ascending order or `desc` for descending order.

 - To apply an **ascending sort** (results sorted by increasing value): `attribute_name:asc`
 - To apply a **descending sort** (results sorted by decreasing value): `attribute_name:desc`

 [To learn more about ranking rules, refer to our dedicated guide.](/learn/core_concepts/relevancy.md#ranking-rules)